vic-ma/howtodismantle.github.io/_posts/2024-07-29-When-Boards-Meet-Wheels-Part-II-Navigate-wheel.me-robots-with-Peaboard.md

 ![image](/assets/2024-07-29/050.png)

-Every other workplace works similiar but only checks the remaining toggle buton / workplace.
+Other workplaces work similarly, but only checks the remaining toggle button and workplace.

 ![image](/assets/2024-07-29/060.png)